kunvar1988/PracticeCursor/ENV_SETUP.md

 - Replace `sk-your-actual-openai-api-key-here` with your actual API key
 - The API key should start with `sk-` for OpenAI keys

+## Deployment

+For setting up environment variables on your deployment platform (Vercel, Netlify, Railway, etc.), see [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed platform-specific instructions.

 ## Troubleshooting

 If you're still seeing errors after setting up the environment variable: